gillian-florence/portfolio/docs/admin-guide/installation.md

 This managed package offers ready-to-configure features that integrate seamlessly with your existing Field Service setup, allowing for quick deployment and adoption.
 ## Features

-The current release of the SFS Extensions app includes the following features:
+The current release of the SFS-X app includes the following features:

 - **Working Alone Timer and Alert System**: Monitor lone worker status and receive alerts when safety timers expire.
 - **Mobile Layout**: Apply mobile-specific layout configurations to improve technician user experience.